Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 What’s the most wind-resistant trellis type?

-A rigid panel (anchored) or an A-frame is usually the most wind-resistant.
-Tripods can also be excellent if the legs are secured.
+A rigid panel or an A-frame is usually the most wind-resistant when anchored well.
+Tripods can also be excellent if the legs are secured properly.

 Can I trellis tomatoes in a container?